Pleasant Grove High School (California)

-Pleasant Grove High School is a public four year high school located in Elk Grove, California.
+Pleasant Grove High School or PGHS is a public four year high school located in Elk Grove, California.
 Established in 2005, the first class of graduating seniors was the class of 2008.
 Pleasant Grove is the eighth high school of the Elk Grove Unified School District and has the highest API Score in the district.
 The school's mascot is the eagle, and the colors are navy blue, white and red.